mjh508/mark-hurlstone.github.io/publications.md

 **Hurlstone, M. J.,** Price, A., Wang, S., Leviston, Z., & Walker, I. (2016, in preparation).
 Building affinity with future generations mitigates intergenerational discounting in the climate game.

-**Hurlstone, M. J.,** & Hitch, G. J. (2016, in preparation).
-How is the serial order of a visual sequence represented?
-Insights from transposition latencies.
+**Hurlstone, M. J.,** White, B., McKie, G., & Tapsuwan, S., (2016, in preparation).
+The biosecurity game: A cooperation game for simulating the prevention of invasive pests.

 **Hurlstone, M. J.,** Farrell, S., & Lewandowsky, S. (2016, in preparation).
 Modelling sequential dependencies in serial recall: Constraints for theories of serial order memory.